War Memorial Grand Organ

 Specifications on the organ can be viewed here.

-Donations to assist in the maintenance of the organ either large or small are received most gratefully and may be directed to the St Andrew's Music Foundation.
-A donation form is available here.
-Online credit card donations can be made here.
+Tax Deductible Donations to assist in the maintenance of the organ either large or small are gratefully received.
 A tax receipt will be issued, together with the grateful thanks of present and future generations.